 Cairn Lodge services

-First two hours free for all vehicles, after which cars must pay £8 per 24 hour period, caravans must pay £10 and HGVs must pay £14.
+First 2 hours free for all vehicles, after which cars must pay £8 per 24 hour period, caravans must pay £10 and HGVs must pay £14.

 The fees are enforced by Westmorland Limited.